qasim-at-tci/docs-site-test/content/en/docs/appstore/general/share-app-store-content.md

 2. Enter a **Description** of your component (for example, "Node control is an native Android app that gives a system administrator access to the Mendix Cloud nodes being administered.
 From the app, the status of the different environments within a node can be monitored and an environment can be started or stopped.").
 3. The **Category** you selected earlier will be listed here.
 You can change this if necessary.

-	{{% alert type="warning" %}}You can only set the category in the initial version of your content.
+	{{% alert color="warning" %}}You can only set the category in the initial version of your content.
 You cannot change this setting after the inital version is published.
 	{{% /alert %}}

 4. Select the **Studio Pro Version** on which you built the content.